Ezward/gps/index.md

 make
 ```

 If you have the gps board connected to the computer then you can send the corrections via USB serial.
 It is also possible to connect a serial port on the Sparkfun F9P SMA board directly to the serial port exposed on the RaspberryPi/Jetson gpio bus.
 In our final setup we will need to send corrections to one serial port and read NMEA sentences from another, so we will need both the USB and the gpio serial ports.
-The general format of the command to output RTCM3 a serial port is:
+The general format of the command to read from and NTRIP server and to output RTCM3 to a serial port is:
 ```
 ./str2str -in ntrip://USER:PASSWORD@CORS_IP:2101/MOUNT_POINT -b 1 -out serial://<device>:<baud>:8:n:1
 ```

-RTKLIB manual is at http://www.rtklib.com/prog/manual_2.4.2.pdf  It has more details.
+The RTKLIB manual is at http://www.rtklib.com/prog/manual_2.4.2.pdf  It has more details.

 #### Connect to an NTRIP server
 Once you have build str2str, try to use it to get RTCM corrections from an NTRIP server and output them to the console to make sure you account credentials are working.
-In this case it is using a UNAVCO server in Sonoma California:
+In this case it is using a UNAVCO server in Sonoma California.
+Run this from the `RTKLIB/app/consapp/str2str/gcc` folder where you build str2str.

 ```
 ./str2str -in ntrip://USER:PASSWORD@rtgpsout.unavco.org:2101/P200_RTCM3